The San Clemente Art Gallery

 ART-CRAFT FAIR: A two day outdoor show held the 3rd week in August.
 Outside artists and craftspeople are invited to take part, but our members have early reservation privileges.
 This is an outstanding show, well attended by the public.
 Since this is our major fund raiser of the year, all members are urged to help out in one capacity or another.
 Read your Sketch Pad and volunteer!

 MEMBERSHIP: Is open to anyone truly interested in the purposes of the Club.
-To Download Membership Application, click here.
+Apply on-line or download an application.

 The Benefits of Belonging